Poland Tax Calculator (2026)

 Frequently asked questions

-How much income tax will I pay if I move to Poland as an expat?
+How much income tax do I pay in Poland?

-Poland uses a progressive two-bracket system: 12% on income up to PLN 120,000 and 32% on income above that threshold.
-You'll also receive a tax credit of PLN 3,600 that reduces your tax bill, and there's an effective tax-free allowance of PLN 30,000 built into the calculation.
-The exact amount depends on your gross salary and deductible contributions like social security.
+Poland uses a progressive two-bracket system: you pay 12% on income up to PLN 120,000, and 32% on income above that threshold.
+You also receive a tax credit of PLN 3,600 that reduces your overall tax liability, plus a personal allowance of PLN 30,000 is built into the calculation.

-Yes, if your annual income exceeds PLN 1,000,000, you'll pay a 4% solidarity tax on top of your regular income tax.
-This surcharge only applies to high earners and is calculated as a percentage of your income tax liability, not your gross income.
+Yes, if your income exceeds PLN 1,000,000, you pay an additional 4% solidarity tax on top of your regular income tax.
+This surcharge only applies to the portion of income above the PLN 1,000,000 threshold.

 Compare Poland with other countries